Finding the Best Places to Retire Since 2006!

 Cons: The wind blows constantly and has been known to drive people crazy.
 The poverty rate is above the national average, but much of this is attributed to the student population.

 Notes: UW is not known as a party school.
 The nearest city is Cheyenne, 50 miles to the east.
 Roads, including I-80, often close in winter.
 Beyond town limits there is nothing but open prairie.
-Laramie has grown by 20% in the last ten years.
+Laramie has grown by 20% in the last couple of decades.

 Recommended as a Retirement Spot?
 Yes, if seeking a mellow, authentic Western college town.